across the world

 Closely monitor your cash: Your low cash balances are a major source of stress, and you may be tempted to ignore watching your cash to reduce this pain.
 That’s a major mistake that only makes the problem worse.

-If you are tight on cash, you need to update your projection every week and calculate your cash flows for each week for the next month or three months.
+If you are tight on cash, you need to update your projection every week and calculate your law firm’s cash flow for each week for the next month or three months.
 Early in my career, I was a financial analyst for a company that declared bankruptcy.
 That company updated a cash flow projection every week.

 Renegotiate payment terms: You won’t be negotiating from a position of strength, but you may be able to negotiate for payments to be smaller or later.
 Be completely honest and show how reducing payments now may allow you to survive a short-term cash flow problem and increase the chances for full payment in the future.